cc743/chat/README.md

     }
 ```

-...delete the content within the curly braces, and paste their unique API key information instead.
+...delete the content within the curly braces, and paste their own unique API key information instead.

 ## Final Steps